George Low: Houston and the Apollo Spacecraft Program Office

-NASA Deputy Administrator
+NASA deputy administrator

 George Low became NASA deputy administrator in December 1969, serving with Administrators Thomas O. Paine and James C. Fletcher.
-He served as acting administrator after Paine's resignation and is credited with helping to save the agency after the Nixon White House rejected Paine's expensive and unacceptable budget requests in the early 1970s.
-In these roles, he became one of the leading figures in the early development of the Space Shuttle, the Skylab program, and the Apollo-Soyuz Test Project.
+He served as acting administrator after Paine's resignation.
+In these roles, Low played a significant part in the development of the Space Shuttle program, the Skylab program, and the Apollo–Soyuz Test Project.

 Rocket engineer Wernher von Braun blamed Low for what he felt was shabby treatment in the early 1970s while he was at NASA Headquarters.
 According to Bob Ward's 2005 biography, von Braun believed Low was jealous of his fame and that Low helped force von Braun's unhappy departure from the space agency.
 However, another biography by space historian Michael J. Neufeld disputed Low's involvement in von Braun's resignation.
 Low's biography by Richard Jurek also disputes this account, indicating Low's efforts to try to retain and engage von Braun in strategic planning in the early 1970s and being pleased with von Braun's work.